 - Hosted services often have content policies which may not work for your website.

 - You have little control over which themes and plugins you can use.

-- If your website needs more complicated types of content than blog posts and pages, hosted services might not work for you.
+- If your website requires more complicated types of content than blog posts and pages, hosted services might not work for you.

 Required level of technical expertise for set up: Low.
 If you can use Facebook, you can use a hosted service.

-- After installing your CMS, you can install any themes or plugins you want, including automatic backup and security plugins, or custom plugins just for your site.
+- After installing your content management system (CMS), you can install any themes or plugins you want, including automatic backup and security plugins, or custom plugins just for your site.